Jonathan India Player Props: Reds vs. Dodgers

-On Tuesday, Jonathan India (hitting .220 in his past 10 games) and the Cincinnati Reds play the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
-First pitch is at 7:10 PM ET.
+Jonathan India -- with a slugging percentage of .500 in his past 10 games, including three home runs -- will be in action for the Cincinnati Reds versus the Los Angeles Dodgers, with Noah Syndergaard on the hill, on June 7 at 7:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Brewers.
+He racked up two hits (going 2-for-5 with an RBI) in his last appearance against the Dodgers.

 Jonathan India Game Info & Props vs. the Dodgers